-We spend so much effort figuring out what mom wants for Mother’s Day (I know I have when it comes to my own mom), but I have realized that I would much rather have a weekend filled with meaningful experiences than flowers or presents.
-Don’t get me wrong, flowers and present are awesome (the ones above are from my very first Mother’s Day), but nothing beats the magical quality time that I just don’t get enough of because life can be so demanding.
+We spend so much effort figuring out what Mom wants for Mother’s Day (I know I have when it comes to my own mom), but I have realized that I would much rather have a weekend filled with meaningful experiences than flowers or presents.
+Don’t get me wrong, flowers and presents are awesome (the ones at left are from my very first Mother’s Day), but nothing beats the magical quality time that I just don’t get enough of because life can be so demanding.

 1. Family picnic.
-If mom usually prepares the meals, maybe it’s time she gets a break.
-Mother’s Day is a great time to put together everyone’s favorites (made by daddy or store bought), grab a comfy blanket, and head to the park or the beach.
-Everyone is sure to have fun and mom will enjoy her time with the family.
+If Mom usually prepares the meals, maybe it’s time she gets a break.
+Mother’s Day is a great time to put together everyone’s favorites (made by Daddy or store-bought), grab a comfy blanket, feeding sets for the little ones, and head to the park or the beach.
+Everyone is sure to have fun and Mom will enjoy her time with the family.

-2. A trip to mom’s favorite restaurant.
-Is mom a foodie?
+2. A trip to Mom’s favorite restaurant.
+Is Mom a foodie?
 If so, a trip to her favorite restaurant is a must.
-If it’s not family-friendly establishment, don’t worry.
-Visit a family friendly place with mom for breakfast and then let her enjoy a romantic evening at her favorite place without the kids.
+If it’s not a family-friendly establishment, don’t worry.
+Visit a family-friendly place with Mom for breakfast and then let her enjoy a romantic evening at her favorite place without the kids.

 3. A visit to a local nursery.
-I don’t have a green thumb but I know many moms do, and they just love their gardens.
+I don’t have a green thumb, but I know many moms do, and they just love their gardens.
 If that rings true for you or your mom, a day at a nursery is a great idea.
-They kids can learn a lot, and mom can make a few purchases for her indoor and outdoor gardens.
+The kids can learn a lot, and Mom can make a few purchases for her indoor and outdoor gardens.

 4. A day outdoors.
-Whether it’s hiking, fishing, canoeing or cycling, a day outdoors is great for everyone and it’s a great opportunity to relax and bond.
-If the weather is nice, just go for it and enjoy.
-Mother nature can give us the best presents.
+Whether it’s hiking, fishing, canoeing or cycling, a day outdoors is wonderful for everyone and it’s a great opportunity to relax and bond.
+If the weather is nice, you can also just put the baby in the stroller, get out there, and enjoy.
+Mother Nature can give us the best presents.

 5. Sleep.
 I just had to include this because one of my favorite Mother’s Day “activities” is sleeping in.
 I love my babies and I would not trade them for anything, but I sure do miss sleeping in.